Why is this medication prescribed?

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.

 Other uses for this medicine

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 Before taking mirabegron,

-- tell your doctor and pharmacist if you are allergic to mirabegron, any other medications, or any of the ingredients in mirabegron extended-release tablets.
+- tell your doctor and pharmacist if you are allergic to mirabegron, any other medications, or any of the ingredients in mirabegron extended-release tablets and suspension.
 Ask your pharmacist or check the patient information for a list of the ingredients.

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: anticoagulants ('blood thinners) such as warfarin (Coumadin); desipramine (Norpramin); digoxin (Lanoxin); flecainide (Tambocor); other medications for overactive bladder such as darifenacin (Enablex), fesoterodine (Toviaz), oxybutynin (Anturol, Ditropan, Glenique, Oxytrol), solifenacin (VESIcare), tolterodine (Detrol), and trospium (Sanctura); propafenone (Rhythmol); metoprolol (Toprol); and thioridazine.
+Be sure to mention any of the following: anticoagulants ('blood thinners) such as warfarin (Coumadin, Jantoven); desipramine (Norpramin); digoxin (Lanoxin); flecainide (Tambocor); other medications for overactive bladder such as darifenacin (Enablex), fesoterodine (Toviaz), oxybutynin ( Glenique, Oxytrol), solifenacin (VESIcare), tolterodine (Detrol), and trospium; propafenone (Rhythmol); metoprolol (Lopressor, Toprol, in Dutoprol); and thioridazine.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.